Courses and Questions

 Not necessarily.
 Honors courses stress individual responsibility for learning.
-They usually focus on analysis, because faculty expect Honors scholars to go beyond simple facts.
-Honors faculty are also likely to be innovative, creative, and even daring in their teaching methods.
+They focus on analysis; faculty expect honors scholars to go beyond simple facts.
+Honors faculty are likely to be innovative, creative and daring in their teaching methods.

 Honors classes are usually smaller than their general education equivalents.
-And you'll get to know your Honors faculty very well.
+You'll get to know your Honors faculty well.

-Honors courses replace core curriculum courses that you have to take anyway.
+Honors courses replace core curriculum courses students must take anyway.
 Instead of taking Old Testament Survey, for example, you take Honors Old Testament Survey.
-We work very hard to make your schedule work--even engineering and teacher education students.
+We work very hard to make your schedule work.

 Here are the courses: